BIOINF-3010-7150

 D statistics

 Book Now we want to know how populations compare in terms of ancestry from Anzick-1.
-For this, we can consider of comparing either Anzick-1 or USR1 with the different populations, using YRI as an outgroup.
-Since we know already that USR1 did not contribute any ancestry to South Americans, we are basically testing the proportion of Anzick-1 ancestry only.
+For this, we can compare either Anzick-1 or USR1 with the different populations, using YRI as an outgroup.
+Since we know already from the paper that USR1 did not contribute any ancestry to South Americans, we are basically testing the proportion of Anzick-1 ancestry only.

 Book Again, the output table contains a lot of information that we can unpack:

-Computer However, a graphic representation is always easier to interpret:
+Computer However, a graphic representation is always easier to interpret.
+Resume the R script in the R console and plot the results.

 Questions Questions